vlkaiser/SAMD21_Master_I2C/README.md

 Repeat similarly for RX: Continue sending bytes until complete.
 Check for last byte and send ACK/STOP when appropriate.
 Return to transaction function.

 ### Additional
+There's a calculate Baud function to calculate baud rate integer.
+Use that for lower speeds, use the high/low for higher speeds (unsupported by SAMD20)
-There's a calculate Baud function (we don't use it) Any globals or #defines used in the functions need to be added, as well as any prototypes.
+Any globals or #defines used in the functions need to be added, as well as any prototypes.
 Otherwise MASTER seems to be completed.
-Compiles and loads successfully.
+Compiles and loads successfully; works with SAMD20 I2C Slave